Inputs of nutrients

 Eutrophication in the Baltic Sea is to a large extent driven by excessive inputs of the nutrients nitrogen and phosphorus due to accelerating anthropogenic activities during the 20th century.
 Nutrient over-enrichment (or eutrophication) and/or changes in nutrient ratios in the aquatic environment cause elevated levels of algal and plant biomass, increased turbidity, oxygen depletion in bottom waters, changes in species composition and nuisance blooms of algae.
 In turn, such alterations can influence broader ecosystem functionality and structure, for example altered composition and energy flows in food webs.

 The majority of nutrient inputs originate from anthropogenic activities on land and at sea.
 Waterborne inputs enter the sea via riverine inputs and direct discharges from coastal areas.
-The main sources of waterborne inputs are point sources (e.g. waste water treatment plants, industries and aquaculture), diffuse sources (agriculture, managed forestry, scattered dwellings, storm overflows etc.) and natural background sources.
-The main sectors contributing to atmospheric inputs are combustion in energy production and industry as well as transportation for oxidized nitrogen and agriculture for reduced nitrogen.
+The main sources of waterborne inputs are point sources (e.g. waste water treatment plants, industries and aquaculture), diffuse sources (agriculture, managed forestry, scattered dwellings, stormwater overflows etc.) and natural background sources.
+The main sectors contributing to atmospheric inputs are combustion in energy production and industry as well as transportation for oxidized nitrogen, and agriculture for reduced nitrogen.
 A large proportion of atmospheric inputs originate from distant sources outside the Baltic Sea region.
 Emissions from shipping in the Baltic and North seas also contribute significantly to atmospheric inputs of nitrogen.
 In addition, excess nutrients stored in bottom sediments can enter the water column and enhance primary production of plants (Relevance figure 1).

 Relevance figure 1.
 Different sources of nutrients to the sea and examples of nitrogen and phosphorus cycles.
 The flow related to ammonia volatilization shown in the figure applies only to nitrogen.
-In this report, also combustion and atmospheric deposition deal only with nitrogen.
+In this indicator, also combustion and atmospheric deposition deal only with nitrogen.
 Emissions of phosphorus to the atmosphere by dust from soils are not shown in the figure.
 (Source: Ærtebjerg et al. 2003)

 Information on the quantity of nutrient inputs is of key importance in order to follow up the long-term changes in the nutrient inputs to the Baltic Sea.
 This information, together with information from land-based sources and retention within the catchment, is also crucial for determining the importance of different sources of nutrients for the pollution of the Baltic Sea as well as for assessing the effectiveness of measures taken to reduce the pollution inputs.
 Quantified input data is a prerequisite to interpret, evaluate and predict the state of the marine environment and related changes in the open sea and coastal waters.